 Popular browser testing tools like Selenium have reduced the manual effort involved in QAing new features and key functionality.
 But implementing and maintaining those tests can be time-consuming, between learning a new test framework, setting up test infrastructure, and updating broken tests every time you make changes to your UI.

-Datadog Browser Tests are simple to implement: anyone on your team can set up a test in minutes, without any knowledge of specialized frameworks or even coding skills.
-Using the browser test UI in Datadog Synthetics, open up your website or application and start recording.
+Datadog Synthetic browser tests are simple to implement: anyone on your team can set up a test in minutes, without any knowledge of specialized frameworks or even coding skills.
+Using the browser test UI in Datadog Synthetic Monitoring, open up your website or application and start recording.
 As you interact with your application, Datadog automatically records the actions as a series of discrete steps, which you can then edit or build on.
 You can also add assertions, such as verifying that a user sees a welcome message upon signup.

 Automate your UX testing with Datadog's intelligent, adaptive browser tests.